 If you've got a fair number of photos, files and documents and want the convenience of storing them all in one place, you'll have to pay to get more space.
 Several companies offer an additional 20GB or 50GB, but if you are going to pay it's more cost-effective to go for an option without any free storage.

-Currys/PC World owned KnowHow offers 200GB of cloud storage for £15 a year and a huge 2,000GB (2TB) for £30 a year.
-Pay in advance for 5 years and the cost drops of £90 for 2TB.
+Currys/PC World owned KnowHow offers a huge 2,000GB (2TB) for £30 a year.
+Pay in advance for 5 years and the cost drops to £90 for 2TB.

 |Google Drive||OneDrive||Copy||Amazon Cloud Drive||Apple iCloud||Dropbox||Knowhow|